Skip to main content

 Mixpanel takes a different approach, focusing on event-based tracking to measure "Value Moments" - a combination of key user actions and their natural frequency (daily, weekly, or monthly).
 It also provides "Metric Trees", which help align product metrics with broader business objectives.

 When choosing a tool, your main goal should guide your decision.
 For example, platforms like WalkMe and Whatfix are tailored for internal employee training, whereas Userpilot and Appcues are better suited for external SaaS user onboarding and feature adoption.
 No-code tools allow for quick iterations, while others may require engineering resources for setup and event tagging.
-Products using effective feature adoption tools often achieve activation rates of 50% to 70%, compared to just 20% to 30% for those without them.
+Products using effective feature adoption tools can achieve meaningfully higher activation rates than those without structured adoption programs.

 Tool Comparison Table